It’s impossible to predict the weather. Stay prepared on your next trip by packing one of the best rain jackets for women!

 Best Uses: Casual

-With its Gore-Tex Paclite fabric, the Marmot Women’s Minimalist is a (small) step ahead of its PreCip brother when it comes to performance.
-The style holds up to its name, simple yet sporty, holding its own on both the trails and the streets.
+With its Gore-Tex Paclite fabric, the Marmot Minimalist is a (small) step ahead of its PreCip brother.
+It’s ahead of the curve when it comes to performance and helping you stay dry.

 Despite all its good features, the pockets on the Minimalist are a weak point.
-A lack of watertight and water-resistant zipper will leave the insides of the pockets drenched in heavier downpours.
+They lack a watertight and water-resistant zipper.
+Heavy downpours will leave the insides of the pockets drenched.
 (No iPhones allowed, I’m afraid!)

-Columbia Women’s Switchback II
+Columbia Switchback II